Krassó-Szörény County: History

 In the autumn of 1918, at the very end of the First World War, the ephemeral Banat Republic was proclaimed, with center in Temesvár (Timișoara), and also claiming the Krassó-Szörény county, but that attempt to create a Banatian state failed already after several days.
-Under the terms of the Armistice of Belgrade (13 November), armed forces of Austria-Hungary were obligated to retreated from various territories, including the Krassó-Szörény county, and the region was possessed by the Allied Army of the Orient, thus allowing the French troops and the Serbian Royal Army to establish effective control south of the Baja-Szeged-Mureș line line, while in the same time Romanian Royal Army was liberating Transylvania.
+Under the terms of the Armistice of Belgrade (13 November), armed forces of Austria-Hungary were obligated to retreated from various territories, including the Krassó-Szörény county, and the region was possessed by the Allied Army of the Orient, thus allowing the French troops and the Serbian Royal Army to establish effective control south of the Baja-Szeged-Mureș line, while in the same time Romanian Royal Army was liberating Transylvania.

 By that time, the process of political dissolution of Austria-Hungary already reached its final stages, and on 16 November the First Hungarian Republic was proclaimed in Budapest, thus ending the nine centuries old Kingdom of Hungary.
 In the same time, local Serbian and other Slavic leaders from regions to the west organized the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja, that was held on 25 November in Novi Sad, and proclaimed the unification of those regions (Banat, Bačka and Baranja, with pretensions to some parts of Krassó-Szörény county), into the Kingdom of Serbia.
 Several days later, on 1 December 1918, the Kingdom of Serbs, Croats and Slovenes was proclaimed, encompassing Serbia with Montenegro, and all South Slavic provinces of the former Austria-Hungary.
 On the same day, representatives of Romanian people held the Great National Assembly of Alba Iulia, and proclaimed unification with the Kingdom of Romania.
 Thus, three countries laid claims on the Krassó-Szörény county, the Hungarian Republic and the newly united kingdoms, Yugoslav and Romanian.

 The question was settled by the Paris Peace Conference (1919): most of the county was assigned to Romania, with one small part (villages of Banatska Subotica and Dobričevo) which was assigned to the Kingdom of Serbs, Croats and Slovenes (Yugoslavia).
 Other questions were finalized by the Treaty of Trianon (1920), and later border arrangements between Romania and Yugoslavia.
 The north of the county (including Lugoj) is now part of the Romanian county of Timiș, except for a 10 km wide strip along the Mureș River, which is in Arad County.
 The rest now forms Caraș-Severin County, except for the city Orșova, which is in Mehedinți County.